 The agreement will be sent to you during communication with the NGI OpenLab Staff members when booking the introductory course.

-Once you have your user license and signed the agreement, you will gain access to the NGI OpenLab booking calendar.
+Once you have signed the agreement and obtained your user license, you will gain access to the NGI OpenLab booking calendar.
 This allows you to independently reserve lab time for your specific needs.

-Remember to remove/cancel your booking from the booking calendar if something unforeseen happens and you are unable to come, to free up the slot for other users of NGI OpenLab.
+Remember to remove/cancel your booking from the booking calendar if something unforeseen happens and you are unable to use your booked slot.
+It is very important to free up the slot for other users of NGI OpenLab if you are unable to use it.

 During your introductory course, you will be provided with instructions on how to collect and return your access card.

 The access card is for temporary use only and must be returned immediately after each session or use of the lab space.
-It is not for extended loan, as it is shared with other NGI OpenLab users who require access to the lab after booking.
+It is not for extended loan, as it is shared with other NGI OpenLab users who also require access to the lab.

 The information in the spreadsheet will be used to generate an invoice, which will be sent regularly to the invoice address provided during registration.

-The concept behind NGI OpenLab is to enable users to work independently in the pre-booked lab space, and staff members will not be regularly present in the NGI OpenLab.
-However, NGI OpenLab staff members will be available “on call” and can be contacted for assistance with urgent questions or issues requiring immediate support.
+The concept behind NGI OpenLab is to enable users to work independently in the pre-booked lab space, therefore NGI OpenLab staff members will not be regularly present in the NGI OpenLab.
+However, NGI OpenLab staff members will be available on call and can be contacted for assistance with urgent questions or issues that require immediate support.

 Staff availability is guaranteed for phone support between 9:00 AM and 3:00 PM, Monday to Friday.

-During your first introductory course, staff members will be present to guide you on the practicalities for independent work in the lab.
-Additionally, the NGI OpenLab staff is available for hands-on support for specific project requests, which must be pre-booked in advance.
+During your introductory course, staff members will be present to guide you on the practicalities for independent work in the lab.
+Additionally, the NGI OpenLab staff are available for hands-on support for specific project requests, which must be pre-booked in advance.

 As a user of NGI OpenLab, it is important to follow the lab's rules and safety guidelines.
 NGI OpenLab operates on trust, mutual respect, and a shared commitment for taking care of the equipment and the common lab space.